This site requires a more recent version of Adobe Flash Player to function properly.

 Single serve coffee formats, a category that was in the nascent stage approximately 5 years ago, has witnessed impressive growth rates in recent years.
 The single-serve market has been a major growth driver of the overall coffee industry in the U.S. According to International Coffee Organization, global coffee consumption reached 141.6 million bags in 2014.

 According to a recent study by the National Coffee Association of the USA, penetration is growing in the single serve arena at an average of 1% per year.
 The single cup market in the U.S. is dominated by Keurig Green Mountain with its proprietary Keurig K-Cup brewing system.
 In the past years, Dunkin' Donuts and Starbucks also launched the single cup coffee formats.

 The competition in the single-serve coffee segment is intensifying with many companies interested in grabbing a share of the growing market.

-Starbucks has announced its plans to enter this segment with the launch of its new coffee maker Verismo.
-This development is clearly a huge threat for GMCR.
+Starbucks and the retail giant, WalMart, have entered this segment with the launch of their respective coffee and beverage makers.
+This development has been posing a huge threat for GMCR.

 Highly fluctuating coffee prices

 Coffee prices are dependent on various factors including weather, economic and political issues in coffee-producing nations.
 For the past one year, coffee prices have exhibited volatility.
 Increasing coffee prices could have an adverse impact on GMCR's margins since coffee is its key raw material.
 We believe that in the coming years, due to inflationary pressures and volatile prices of Arabica coffee, GMCR might have to resort to increasing prices of K-Cup Portion Packs.

 How do we get the historical numbers for this chart?